 - Terminals using dial-up connections are designed for use on analogue telephone lines such as those provided by the Public Switched Telephone Network (PSTN) and some Private Branch Exchanges (PBX/PABX).
-These terminals will not operate on a proprietary digital telephone extension. - The terminal will need to be configured (see Appendix E) if your line requires a prefix number to dial externally (a '9' is a typical example). - Using double adaptors, extension cables and/or telephone cables not supplied by Spire Payments may cause communication problems. - Installing the terminal on a line using a third party call service may cause communication problems.
+These terminals will not operate on a proprietary digital telephone extension. - The terminal will need to be configured (see Appendix E) if your line requires a prefix number to dial externally (a '9' is a typical example). - Using double adaptors and/or extension cables may cause communication problems.
+Always use LAN and telephone cables supplied by Castles Technology - Installing the terminal on a line using a third party call service may cause communication problems.